foldda/snappable/README.md

 Note in the example, Foldda's component runtime implementation uses Windows folder as the 'shell' to physically represent each software components.
 While it is visual and intuitive, you don't have to use Foldda runtime to enjoy the benefits of Snappable interchangeable software components.
 Think Foldda is a specific brand of breadboard and you don't have to use a specific brand of breadboard for developping an electrical circuit.
 More on this later.

+## Who Would Use Snappable Components

+Modular application builder -

+Component vendor - component can be greatly re-used and easier to maintained.

+Individule developer - developing adaptors rather than full systems.

 So how does Snappable work internally to enable these?

 ## CONCEPT: Schema-Neutral Data Transport